neuroinformatics-unit/datashuttle/docs/source/pages/how_tos/quick-validate-project.md

 ```

-The function [](datashuttle.quick_validate_project) can be used to quickly validate a project fully conforms
+In this case, display_mode=error will result in an error on the first encountered validation issue.
-to the[NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/latest/index.html) standard.
-This does not require setting up
+Otherwise "warn" will show a python warning for all detected issues, while "print" will print directly to console.

-a full ``datashuttle`` project, only the filepath to the project.
+See the [](datashuttle.quick_validate_project) API documentation at the link,

-See [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/latest/index.html) API documentation at the link, including
+for full details of parameters including the important argument ``strict_mode``
-the important parameter ``strict_mode`` which controls how validation is performed.
+that controls how validation is performed.

 :::